 The Polish CIT Law also includes a so-called 'beneficial owner' clause with respect to interests and royalties.
 In line with the relevant provisions, similarly as in many DTTs, only the beneficial owner (i.e. not an agent, representative, trustee, etc.) can benefit from WHT exemptions under the Polish CIT Law.

-The Polish CIT Law provides for a cash expense value limit, in line with which transactions having value over PLN 15,000 can only be recognised as tax deductible costs if settled using a bank transfer.
+The Polish CIT Law in connection with the Enterprise Law provides for a cash expense value limit, in line with which transactions having value over PLN 15,000 can only be recognised as tax deductible costs if settled using a bank transfer.